troyhacks/MoonLight/docs/gettingstarted/installation.md

    <img width="350" src="https://github.com/user-attachments/assets/6cc3749c-983a-4659-9c63-fab173b4750c" />

-**Step 2**: Add a layout and set pin(s): Monitor shows effect
+**Step 2**: Add a layout and set pin(s)

    <img width="350" src="https://github.com/user-attachments/assets/d83277bd-4bc1-495c-ae21-85efe41ab8b1" />

-* Add a layout Node by pressing the blue + button and select Panel 🚥.
-Scroll down to the Pin Control field and enter the pin number you connected the strip or panel to.
+* Add a layout Node by pressing the blue + button and select on off the 🚥 options (Panel 🚥 is a safe bet to start with).
+Scroll down to the Pin Control field and enter the pin number(s) you connected the strip or panel to.

 !!! info "Monitor"
     The Monitor should now show the effect

-**Step 3**: Add a driver: LEDs shows effect
+**Step 3**: Add a driver

    <img width="350" src="https://github.com/user-attachments/assets/67447f55-7a22-41ab-af8c-0a2e98462792" />

-* Add a driver node
+* Add a driver node by pressing the blue + button and select one of the ☸️ options.

-* In some cases restart the device to make layout changes effective is needed.
+!!! info "Strip or panel"
+    The LEDs on your strip or panel should now show the effect

 !!! tip "Choose driver"
     FastLED driver is best to start with if you have a normal (ws2812) LED strip or panel.
 Choose the Physical driver if you have more then 4 LED strips or panels or non standard LEDS (e.g. RGBW lights, curtains...).
+Other drivers (Virtual, Hub,) not supported yet.
+    In some cases restart the device to make layout changes effective is needed.

 **Step 4**: Press save (💾).
 Saves your setup to the file system, so if a device is restarted, your settings are still there.